amchee/internship-api/README.md

 ## 🧪 Postman Testing

-* Collection and environment JSON files included
+* Collection and environment JSON files included in the Postman/ folder
-* Tests cover:
+* Tests include:

-  * User registration & login
-  * University creation & listing
-  * Intern creation, listing, updating, deleting
+  * Status code checks
+  * Response body validation
+  * Token extraction and usage

-Use Postman's Collection Runner for system-level API testing.
+* Use Collection Runner in Postman to run system tests

+---

+## 📦 Deliverables

+* ✅ Source code with app, models, resources, and database setup
+* ✅ Postman collection & environment files
+* ✅ Python test scripts for unit, integration, and system testing
+* ✅ README with documentation
+* ✅ Screenshots of Postman test results (if required)

 ---